Billionaire space race

 The billionaire space race is the rivalry among entrepreneurs who have entered the space industry from other industries – particularly computing.
 This private spaceflight race involves sending privately developed rockets and vehicles to various destinations in space, often in response to government programs or to develop the space tourism sector.
+Some of this competitiveness is part of the New Space Race.

 Since 2018, the billionaire space race has primarily been between three billionaires and their respective firms: